 Scholarship was prime timing for Ben's film career

-Ben’s own story first took shape in Stanthorpe, a town 220 kilometres from Brisbane and in the heart of South-East Queensland’s so-called Granite Belt.
-It may seem an unlikely setting to inspire thoughts of a career in film, but Ben was as determined as he was talented.
+Stanthorpe in South East Queensland’s Granite Belt region may seem an unlikely setting to inspire thoughts of a career in film, but Ben Russell was determined to follow his dream.

-Isolation from family combined with the high cost of living in Brisbane were formidable challenges.
+But first he needed to overcome a few hurdles including isolation from his family combined with the high cost of living in Brisbane.
 Nevertheless, Ben’s academic performance in his Bachelor of Film and Screen Media Production degree saw him receive a Griffith Futures Scholarship.
-These scholarships go to students who are excelling at University despite personal or financial hardship.

-“A lot of families who live in the city or close to it don’t really know what it’s like to have to accept being separated from your family, your home, pretty much all you know, to come to university and follow your dreams,” says Ben.
+“A lot of families who live in the city or close to it don’t really know what it’s like to have to accept being separated from your family, your home, pretty much all you know, to come to university and follow your dreams,” Ben said.

-“Knowing that I didn’t have to spend my time working just to pay my rent allowed me to use my time to absorb and digest as much knowledge and experience as possible.”
+“Knowing that I didn’t have to spend my time working just to pay my rent allowed me to use my time to absorb and digest as much knowledge and experience as possible,” Ben explained.

 “My scholarship was not just about meeting costs.
 It was about giving me a real freedom to pursue my passion.
 The impact it had on me was amazing at the time, and it’s allowing me to make an impact in my own career.”